jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 * [`A_SetAngle`](https://zdoom.org/wiki/A_SetAngle) and [`A_SetPitch`](https://zdoom.org/wiki/A_SetPitch) can be called to modify the PlayerPawn angle and pitch, for example to create a recoil effect (the `angle` and `pitch` fields can also be modified directly, but these functions can do that with sub-tic interpolation for a slightly smoother experience).
 Be careful, however, because most values that aren't very small can be very disorienting.

   * Regarding `A_SetPitch`: remember that **some players don't use free mouselook** and rely on vertical autoaiming, so changing their pitch will forever raise their camera.
+Best practice here is to check:

+    ```cs
+    if (Level.IsFreelookAllowed() && CVar.GetCVar('freelook', player).GetBool() == true)
+    ```

-Best practice here is to check `if (Level.IsFreelookAllowed() && CVar.GetCVar('freelook', player)` — this check will only return true if the MAPINFO for the current map allows freelook *and* the player using the gun has freelook enabled.
+    This check will only return true if the MAPINFO for the current map allows freelook *and* the player using the gun has freelook enabled.

 * [`A_SetBlend`](https://zdoom.org/wiki/A_SetBlend) can be used to temporarily tint the player's screen to a specific color, which can be useful for various visual effects.